Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

 This list is not meant to scare you.
 If you notice mucus in your poop, it doesn't mean that you have a problem, but it is something you should monitor and if possible evaluate.
 Here are 11 possible causes of an increased mucus in stool.

 Bacterial, viral or parasitic infections can cause an increased mucus level in stool.
 These infections can be gotten from eating contaminated food.
-Other symptoms like diarrhea, vomiting or abdominal pain can also be observed in intestinal infections.
+Other symptoms like diarrhea, vomiting, stringy poop or abdominal pain can also be observed in intestinal infections.

 2. Irritable Bowel Syndrome:

-Irritable bowel syndrome is quite a common long-term condition that affects the large intestines.
-It can cause bloating, flatulence and abdominal cramping.
+Irritable bowel syndrome is quite a common long-term condition that affects the large intestines and can cause slimy poop.
+It can also cause bloating, flatulence and abdominal cramping.
 It is usually life-long and its exact cause is not known.
 However, its symptoms can be properly managed.

 3. Crohn's Disease: